Amal-Chaoui/amal-chaoui.github.io/about.md

 permalink: /about/
 ---

-My private blog on which I put relevant content that might benefit me in the future.
+This is my own (private) blog on which I put data science relevant content that might benefit me in the future.

 Here you can find:
 * Matter recap from lectures of machine learning, computer science, ...